 \textrm{where } $\ve=\{e_{1},e_{2}, \cdots e_{2N-1}\}$.
 When RPE is added, the attention operator is formulated as

 By introducing relative positional information into attention, the self-attention operator obtains the ability to learn convolutional inductive biases.

-\textbf{Limitations of self-attention with RPE.} Despite several approaches showing the effectiveness of RPE, the self-attention operator has inherent limitations.
-First, the expressivity of the operator is still insufficient; it is difficult to capture geometric structures (\eg,~image gradients, video motion) since the softmax attention kernel may not be effective for encoding gradient information due to its non-negativity~\cite{kim2021relational,ramachandran2019stand}.
-Additionally, although the query-key correlation $\mA$ suppresses photometric variations and reveals geometric structures~\cite{shechtman2007matching,kwon2021learning}, the kernel is aggregated with the value $\mV$ without considering structural patterns in $\mA$.
-Second, the operator suffers from quadratic complexity ($\mathcal{O}(N^2)$) since the non-linear softmax function and RPE are hard to be linearized.
-Although a few approaches~\cite{choromanski2020rethinking,wang2020linformer,luo2021stable} have attempted to approximate the softmax function with kernelized methods to make the operator more efficient, they do not improve over the original transformer in accuracy due to its training instability~\cite{luo2021stable} or approximation errors~\cite{qin2022cosformer}.
+\textbf{Limitations of self-attention with RPE.} Despite several approaches showing the effectiveness of RPE, the attention operator still has some limitations.
+First, the expressivity of the operator is insufficient; it is difficult to capture geometric structures (\eg,~image gradients, video motion) since the softmax attention kernel may not be effective for encoding gradient information due to its non-negativity~\citep{kim2021relational,ramachandran2019stand}.
+Second, although the attention $\mA$ suppresses photometric variations and reveals geometric structures~\citep{shechtman2007matching,kwon2021learning}, the kernel is aggregated with the value $\mV$ without leveraging structural patterns within $\mA$.
+Third, the operator suffers from quadratic complexity ($\mathcal{O}(N^2)$) since the non-linear softmax function and RPE are hard to linearize.
+Although a few approaches~\citep{choromanski2020rethinking,wang2020linformer,luo2021stable,qin2022cosformer} have attempted to approximate the softmax function with kernelized methods to make the operator more efficient, they do not improve over the original transformer in accuracy due to its training instability~\citep{luo2021stable} or approximation errors~\citep{qin2022cosformer}.